This section contains information about the use of our website.

 - Designed to suit a minimum screen size of 1024 by 768 pixels.

-Wherever possible, we follow the World Wide Web Consortium's Web Accessibility Initiative Guidelines and TCC is in the process of formulating policies for our website in order to improve accessibility.
+Wherever possible, we follow the World Wide Web Consortium's Web Accessibility Initiative Guidelines and Townsville City Council is in the process of formulating policies for our website in order to improve accessibility.

 Where practical, the WCAG 1.0 have been addressed, and endeavours, where possible, to meet the requirements of WCAG 2.0.
-TCC has incorporated a process of subjective assessment regarding which of the current Guidelines are still appropriate or applicable.
+Townsville City Council has incorporated a process of subjective assessment regarding which of the current guidelines are still appropriate or applicable.

 Disability and Languages